STAT 350: Introduction to Statistics

 • Chapter 4: Resampling Methods

-• The Sampling Distribution Problem
+• Section 4.1 The Sampling Distribution Problem

 • The Fundamental Target: Sampling Distributions